serhanaya/aws-generative-ai-demos/aws-gai-kb-rag-elearning/README.md

     * Use [lambda_function.py](src/lambda_function.py) in the source folder for code.
     * This function takes a user's question, interacts with the Amazon Bedrock Knowledge Base using the `RetrieveAndGenerate API`, and provides a response based on the knowledge base and the selected foundation model.
+    * Configuration -> Change time limit to 1 minutes.
+    * Permissions -> Allow lambda exec role to be able to interact with Amazon Bedrock.